TayHuiYi/Bioinformatics-for-studying-S.-pneumoniae/README.md

 # Extraction of glycosyltransferase sequences
 The notebook, "GT_Extraction.java", allows users to extract glycosyltransferase (GT) sequences from the genomes of *S. pneumoniae* serotypes.
 A new fasta file is generated with the nucleotide sequence of each GT of a particular serotype.

-It is possible to loop the code to extract the GTs of multiple serotypes at a time, though it is not included in the notebook.

 **Brief instructions**
 1. Remove ID details (e.g. ID   35F_pne74  standard; DNA; UNC; 15137 BP.)
 2. Indicate path to the embl file containing the serotypes genome under the variable, "file"